rubensousa/rubensousa.github.io/index.markdown

 layout: page
 title: Rúben Sousa
 ---
-I'm a student of Telecommunications and Computer Engineering at University of Minho hoping to finish my master's degree on 2017.
-I'm also a part-time Android developer freelancer.
+I'm an Android developer currently freelancing.

 I spend a lot of my free time developing some projects in Android and Java, some of which are open source and available on my GitHub account:
 [https://github.com/rubensousa](https://github.com/rubensousa)